Our response to COVID-19

 ”The response of the Icelandic authorities and the goal of measures employed against COVID-19 have been clear from the very beginning.
 The focus has been on ensuring that the necessary infrastructure of the country, particularly the healthcare system, is capable of handling the workload that inevitably results.”

-”The maximum number of people allowed in the same location is 200, with certain restrictions, both in public and private locations, outdoors and indoors.
-Restrictions on the number of people do not apply to public transport, coach travel, domestic flights, passenger ferries and the work of response units.”
+”The maximum number of people allowed in the same location is 50 persons, with certain restrictions, both in public and private locations, outdoors and indoors.
+Face masks must be worn indoors wherever the 1 metre social distancing rule cannot be observed.”